Helium4Haskell/helium/COMPILERDOCS.md

 information is sent to the server, to be able to recreate exactly the logged compilation.
 This amounts to sending by means of socket communication, the module, the modules it imports (and so on), a description of the version of the compiler, and the parameters that were passed to the compiler.
-More details can be found in the technical report on the Helium logger in the [publications section](Publications).
+More details can be found in the technical report on the Helium logger in the [publications section]Publications).
 Our purpose in logging Helium programs was to be able, at some point, to validate the work we had done on improving type error messages.
 Since then we have come to the conclusion that loggings can be used for many other purposes besides.
 One of these directly relates to a flag of the compiler as of version 1.7: the `--alert`